facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/windows/tutorial/index.md

             Frame.Navigate(typeof(LandingPage));
         }

-At this step, also add a new item of type _class_ to the _ViewModels_ folder.
+At this step, also add a new item of type _class_ to the _ViewModel_ folder.
 Call the class _Constants.cs_ and add the following code to it.
 Make sure to replace the string _Your Facebook App ID here_ with your Facebook App ID that you obtained earlier when you created your app on the Facebook Developer Portal.

     class Constants
     {